Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 This means that **to program** you need to learn **rational thinking**.
 And to explain it.

-In other words, programming can teach people how to describe complex dynamic and ever evolving systems to somebody as **dumb** as a computer is.
+In other words, programming force people to learn how to describe complex dynamic and ever evolving systems to somebody as **dumb** as a computer is.
 Some [techniques](https://en.wikipedia.org/wiki/Domain-driven_design) are
 so similar to Philosophy that practicioners talk way more than they code.